2018-2019 Grant Timeline

 An organization may submit only one application each year.

-An organization that received a full $100,000 grant from Impact Oklahoma may not reapply in the following three years.
+An organization that has received a $100,000 grant from Impact Oklahoma may not reapply in the following three (3) grant cycles.

 Terms of Grant: Prior to receiving the grant money, the grant recipient must execute a Terms of Grant document.

-Apply only if you have attended our required workshop.
+Apply only if you have attended required workshop.